 Nine Days & Nine Forms of Maa Durga :

-4th day of Navratri ( Tuesday, 20th October 2020 ) : On the fourth day of Navratri the Goddess is worshipped as 'Kushmanda'.
+This year, Goddess 'Kushmanda' will also be worshipped on 3rd day of Navratri.
 It is believed that Kushmanda is the creator of the entire Universe which she has created by her laugh.
 The universe was full of darkness, until her light spreads in all directions like rays from the sun.
 She has eight or ten hands and holds weapons, glitter, rosary, etc., in her hands.

-5th day of Navratri ( Wednesday, 21st October 2020 ) : On the fifth day of Navratri, Goddess is worshipped as 'Skand Mata'.
+4th day of Navratri ( Sunday, 10th October 2021 ) : On the fourth day of Navratri, Goddess is worshipped as 'Skand Mata'.
 She is actually called so because she is the Mother of Skanda, the chief warrior of the Gods army.
 She is accompanied by the Lord Skanda in his infant form.
 Skanda Mata has four arms and three eyes, holds the infant Skanda in her right upper arm and a lotus in her right hand which is slightly raised upwards.
 The left arm is in pose to grant boons with grace and she holds a lotus in left lower hand which is also raised.

-6th day of Navratri ( Thursday, 22nd October 2020 ) : On the sixth day, the Goddess is worshipped as 'Katyayani'.
+5th day of Navratri ( Monday, 11th October 2021 ) : On the fifth day, the Goddess is worshipped as 'Katyayani'.
 Goddess Katyayani rides on a magnificent Lion and she has four hands.
 She carries lotus flower and sword in her right hands and keeps her left hands in Abhaya and Varada Mudras.

-7th day of Navratri ( Friday, 23rd October 2020 ) : On the seventh day, the Goddess is worshipped as 'Kalratri'.
+6th day of Navratri ( Tuesday, 12th October 2021 ) : On the sixth day, the Goddess is worshipped as 'Kalratri'.
 Her complexion is dark black and she rides on a donkey.
 She is depicted with four hands.
 Her right hands are in Abhaya and Varada Mudra and she carries sword and the deadly iron hook in her left hands.

-8th day of Navratri ( Saturday, 24th October 2020 ) : On the eight day, the Goddess is worshipped as 'Maha Gauri'.
+7th day of Navratri ( Wednesday, 13th October 2021 ) : On the seventh day, the Goddess is worshipped as 'Maha Gauri'.
 She is considered to be extremely beautiful, white like snow and she wears white colored ornaments.
 She represents calmness and exhibits Wisdom.
 Her power is unfailing and praying to her is instantly fruitful.
 The left upper hand holds a ‘Damaru’ and the lower one is in the pose of granting boons to her devotees.

-9th day of Navratri ( Sunday, 25th October 2020 ) : On the ninth day, the Goddess is worshipped as 'Siddhidatri'.
+8th day of Navratri ( Thursday, 14th October 2021 ) : On the eighth day, the Goddess is worshipped as 'Siddhidatri'.
 It is believed she is bestower of all the eight Siddhis.
 She lives on lotus and has Supernatural healing powers.
 In ‘Devi Bhagvata Purana’ it is mentioned that Lord Shiva worshipped her and was blessed with all Siddhis (supernatural powers).
 By her blessings his half body became female and other half body male in the avatar of Ardhnarishwar.